zachjs/sv2v/README.md

 Preprocessing:
-  -I --incdir=DIR           Add directory to include search path -D --define=NAME[=VALUE]  Define a macro for preprocessing
+  -I --incdir=DIR           Add directory to include search path -y --libdir=DIR           Add a directory to the library search path used
-     --siloed               Lex input files separately, so macros from earlier files are not defined in later files
+                            when looking for undefined modules and interfaces -D --define=NAME[=VALUE]  Define a macro for preprocessing --siloed               Lex input files separately, so macros from earlier files are not defined in later files